 As discussed in Note 12 to our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K, the pension benefit obligation and related pension expense or income of our pension plans are calculated in accordance with Accounting Standards Codification ("ASC") 715-30, Defined Benefit Plans-Pension, and are impacted by certain actuarial assumptions, including the discount rate and the expected rate of return on plan assets.
 Rates are evaluated on an annual basis considering such factors as market interest rates and historical asset performance.
-Actuarial valuations for 2011 used a discount rate of 4.6% and an expected long-term rate of return on plan assets of 7.25%.
+Actuarial valuations for 2012 used a discount rate of 4.6% and an expected long-term rate of return on plan assets of 7.25%.
+Meanwhile, actuarial valuations for 2011 used a discount rate of 5.5% and an expected long-term rate of return on plan assets of 7.25%.
 Our discount rate reflects the expected future cash flow based upon our funding valuation assumptions and participant data at the beginning of the plan year.
-The expected future cash flow was discounted by the Principal Financial Group's yield curve for the month preceding the 2011 year end.
+The expected future cash flow was discounted by the Principal Financial Group's yield curve for the month preceding the 2012 year end.

 In estimating the expected return on plan assets, we analyze historical and expected returns for multiple asset classes.
 The overall rate for each asset class was developed by combining a long-term inflation component, the risk-free real rate of return, and the associated risk premium.
 A weighted average rate was then developed based upon those overall rates and the target asset allocation of the plan.
 Changes in the discount rate and return on assets can have a significant effect on the funded status of our pension plans, shareholders' equity and related expense.
 We cannot predict these changes in discount rates or investment returns and, therefore, cannot reasonably estimate whether the impact in subsequent years will be significant.
 The funded status of our pension plans is the difference between the projected benefit obligation and the fair value of its plan assets.
 The projected benefit obligation is the actuarial present value of all benefits expected to be earned by our employees' service adjusted for future wage increases.
-At December 31, 2011, our pension obligation funded status was \$14.2 million underfunded.
+At December 31, 2012, our pension obligation funded status was \$14.4 million underfunded.

 Our funding policy for our pension plans is to contribute amounts at least equal to the minimum annual amount required by applicable regulations.
-We contributed approximately \$1.9 million to our pension plans in 2011.
+We contributed approximately \$2.0 million to our pension plans in 2012 and expect to make approximately \$0.8 million in contributions to our pension plans in 2013.
 See Note 12 to our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K for a more detailed description of our pension plans.